-The top scoring 30 participants in Round 1 will be invited to participate in round 2.
-Participants will be required to submit their code and models which will be internally tested by UNOSAT on a dataset (in a similar format as the currently released data) of an undisclosed location.
+All participants in Round 1 will be invited to participate in round 2.
+Participants will be required to submit their code and models which will be internally tested by UNOSAT and UN Global Pulse on a dataset (in a similar format as the currently released data) of an undisclosed location.

-Detailed instructions around how to package your code and models for submissions will be announced over the next few months.
+Detailed instructions around how to package your code and models for submissions will be announced soon.

 The following rules have to be observed by all participants: